 '''

 ifeq (.config,$(wildcard .config))

 include .config

 all: subdirs romfs modules modules_install image

 else

 all: config_error

 endif

 '''

-From this, it can be seen that once the default build is executed, the build is proceeds in this order: subdirs, romfs, modules_install and image.
+From this, you can see that once the default build is executed, the build proceeds in the follwoing order: subdirs, romfs, modules_install and image.

 Following this order, each target is explained below.

 7.7.1. subdirs Target